cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

      - public void fly(Integer numMiles) { }
     > Java tries to use the most specific parameter list it can find.

+- Reference Types
+  - {String, Integer, Double ... etc } cab be promoted to SuperClass Object type such as Object class for matching method to call.

+- Primitives
+  - Primitives work in a way similar to reference variables.
+Java tries to find the most specific matching overloaded method.
+  - Note that Java can only accept wider types.
+  - An int can be passed to a method taking a long parameter.
+Java will not automatically convert to a narrower type.

 - Only the access modifier or optional specifiers are allowed before the return type.
 - optional specifiers are allowed in any order.